ArtifexSoftware/MuPDF.NET/docs/page.rst

       Search for *needle* on a page.
 Wrapper for :meth:`TextPage.Search`.

       :arg str needle: Text to search for.
 May contain spaces.
 Upper / lower case is ignored, but only works for ASCII characters: For example, "COMPÉTENCES" will not be found if needle is "compétences" -- "compÉtences" however will.
 Similar is true for German umlauts and the like.
       :arg rect_like clip: only search within this area.
-(New in v1.18.2)
       :arg bool quads: Return object type :ref:`Quad` instead of :ref:`Rect`.
       :arg int flags: Control the data extracted by the underlying :ref:`TextPage`.
 By default, ligatures and white spaces are kept, and hyphenation [#f8]_ is detected.
       :arg textpage: use a previously created :ref:`TextPage`.
 This reduces execution time **significantly.** If specified, the 'flags' and 'clip' arguments are ignored.
 If omitted, a temporary textpage will be created.
-(New in v1.19.0)

       :rtype: list